nelson-lang/nelson-gitbook/markdown/en/graphics/scatter.md

 ## Output argument

-- s - a graphics object: line type or group of line.
+- s - a graphics object: scatter type or array of scatter.

 ## Description